-- Only use approved band accounts for Zoom or other platforms, not personal accounts of committee members, staff or volunteers - Ensure privacy settings are adjusted to protect both leaders and participants - Ask participants to let you know in advance the names that they will be using to access the session.
-If someone enters the waiting room whose name you don't recognise, make sure that you check out who it is before admitting them; and report any unauthorised attempts to join a call to your band's Safeguarding/Welfare Officer - Ensure that the registration/consent form signed by participants and/or parents specifies that the sessions will be run online, and that those involved are aware of the risks involved and who to talk to if they need to do so - Any activities that are livestreamed need to be done with cameras off if they involve children or vulnerable adults - · Ground rules need to be agreed - Deliver sessions from a neutral area; if it is from a person's home, use the blurred background function if possible.
-If not possible, ensure that there is nothing inappropriate in the background and no identifying information, and ask that participants do the same - Remember that the child or adult at risk may not have any privacy during the session - Avoid using the person's bedroom as a place from which they participate in the session, unless a parent is also present in the room - Ensure that there are at least two adults present as session leaders more if using break-out rooms - Be aware of additional family pressures and pressures upon children and young people during the time of the pandemic and in its aftermath; take account of this when preparing and running the sessions.
+- Only use approved band accounts for Zoom or other platforms, not personal accounts of committee members, staff or volunteers. - Meetings should be accessed from a parent's account not a child's. - Ensure privacy settings are adjusted to protect both leaders and participants - Ask participants to let you know in advance the names that they will be using to access the session.
+If someone enters the waiting room whose name you don't recognise, make sure that you check out who it is before admitting them; and report any unauthorised attempts to join a call to your band's Safeguarding/Welfare Officer - Ensure that the registration/consent form signed by participants and/or parents specifies that the sessions will be run online, and that those involved are aware of the risks involved and who to talk to if they need to do so - Any activities that are live streamed need to be done with cameras off if they involve children or adults at risk - Ground rules need to be agreed - Participants and leaders should not be in revealing clothing / nighttime attire. - Deliver sessions from a neutral area; if it is from a person's home, use the blurred background function if possible.
+If not possible, ensure that there is nothing inappropriate in the background and no identifying information, and ask that participants do the same - Remember that the child or adult at risk may not have any privacy during the session - Avoid using the person's bedroom as a place from which they participate in the session, unless a parent is also present in the room - Ensure that there are at least two adults present as session leaders more if using break-out rooms - Be aware of additional family pressures and pressures upon children and young people in the aftermath of the pandemic; take account of this when preparing and running the sessions.